 What is most amazing however is that our customer was able to scan their DataMatrix barcodes anywhere from 6 to 50 feet―WITHOUT the use of retro-reflective materials!
 Normally reflective labels with embedded glass particles are needed to make the barcodes “pop” and reflect light back from a long-distance laser scanner.
 Instead, EIM could offer them standard white poly labels at a significantly lower cost than reflective labels.

 2D codes like DataMatrix do not require high contrast printing or reflectivity since they aren’t “read” by a scanner, but rather are analyzed as a complete image.
 The customer’s mobile computers (scanners) had integrated digital cameras that can read 2D codes in any orientation and by using DataMatrix they can include much more information within their barcodes.
 Information such as origin, quantity, product description, weight, etc. can be encoded and be as detailed or simplistic as necessary.
-This proved to be a great solution for our North Carolina customer and it’s helping them keep up with the fast-growing needs and demands of international commerce.
+This proved to be a great solution for them and it’s helping them keep up with the fast-growing needs and demands of international commerce.